 Plan reading blocks.
 Fifteen to 20 minutes a day is a great start (remember, that’s total minutes, not all at once.
 Break it into chunks).
 Consider structuring this reading time in a variety of ways: you read aloud, child reads aloud (if the child can read), and family silent reading time.

 Invite the whole family to contribute to the creation of a daily schedule.
 Be sure to write it down.
 Post your battle rhythm where everyone can see it.

-Finally, be flexible over the first week or two.
+Finally, be flexible.
 Focus on what seems to work for your child and make adjustments.
-Eventually, schools and other organizations will help us find ways to keep teaching our kids.

 Talk about isolation!
 Scott Kelly spent a year like this.